 Max Baer Jr. – Jethro

-So, when he couldn’t find success in front of the camera he began working behind the scenes as a writer/producer and would go on to bring drama to the big screen in Macon County Line which would hold the highest-grossing box office from 1974 till 1999 when The Blair Witch Project came out.
-On the side, Max has tried to profit off his Jethro purchasing rights from CBS for a million dollars.
-For nearly 2 decades, he’s tried to turn an old Walmart in Carson City into a Beverly Hillbillies-themed hotel and casino.
+So, when he couldn’t find success in front of the camera, he began working behind the scenes as a writer/producer and would go on to bring drama to the big screen in Macon County Line — which would hold the highest-grossing independent film box office from 1974 till 1999 when The Blair Witch Project came out.
+On the side, Max has tried to profit off his Jethro, purchasing rights from CBS for a million dollars.
+For nearly two decades, he’s tried to turn an old Walmart in Carson City into a Beverly Hillbillies-themed hotel and casino.
 Due to building conflicts and zone restrictions, it’s still unfinished.
-He is currently the only surviving cast member of The Beverly Hillbillies cast and he celebrated his 83rd birthday in January of 2021 and has retired in California with a net worth estimate of $65 million.
+He is currently the only surviving cast member of The Beverly Hillbillies and he celebrated his 85th birthday in January of 2023 and has retired in California with a net worth estimate of $65 million.
 Oh if only “Jethro’s All You Ken Et Buffet” would successfully launch.